Verify the Ultimate Beneficial Owners of your Business Customers

-By establishing an AML program you are required to document how you will fulfil your obligations to verify beneficial ownership in your AML program.
-Keep this in mind when you design your AML program.
+By establishing an AML/CTF program you are required to document how you will fulfil your obligations to verify beneficial ownership in your AML/CTF program.
+Keep this in mind when you Design your AML/CTF Program

 - How do you determine who the beneficial owner(s) of your non-individual customers are?